Shotgun: Barrel length

-Since shotguns are generally used for shooting at small, fast moving targets, it is important to lead the target by firing slightly ahead of the target, so that when the shot reaches the range of the target, the target will have moved into the pattern.
+Since shotguns are generally used for shooting at small, fast-moving targets, it is important to lead the target by firing slightly ahead of the target, so that when the shot reaches the range of the target, the target will have moved into the pattern.

 Shotguns made for close ranges, where the angular speed of the targets is great (such as skeet or upland bird hunting), tend to have shorter barrels, around 24 to 28 in.
 Shotguns for longer range shooting, where angular speeds are small (trap shooting; quail, pheasant, and waterfowl hunting), tend to have longer barrels, 28 to 36 in.
 The longer barrels have more angular momentum, and will therefore swing more slowly but more steadily.
 The short, low angular momentum barrels swing faster, but are less steady.
-These lengths are for pump or semi-auto shotguns; break open guns have shorter overall lengths for the same barrel length, and so will use longer barrels.
-The break open design saves between 3 and 6 in in overall length, but in most cases pays for this by having two barrels, which adds weight at the muzzle.
+These lengths are for pump or semi-auto shotguns; break-open guns have shorter overall lengths for the same barrel length, and so will use longer barrels.
+The break-open design saves between 3 and 6 in in overall length, but in most cases pays for this by having two barrels, which adds weight at the muzzle.
 Barrels for shotguns have been getting longer as modern steels and production methods make the barrels stronger and lighter; a longer, lighter barrel gives the same inertia for less overall weight.

 Shotguns for use against larger, slower targets generally have even shorter barrels.
 Small game shotguns, for hunting game like rabbits and squirrels, or shotguns for use with buckshot for deer, are often 56 to 61 cm.

-Shotguns intended for all-round hunting are a compromise, but a 72 to 74 cm barrel pump-action 12-gauge shotgun with a modified choke can serve admirably for use as one gun intended for general all-round hunting of small-game such as quails, rabbits, pheasants, doves, and squirrels in semi-open wooded or farmland areas in many parts of the eastern US (Kentucky, Indiana, Tennessee) where dense brush is less of a hindrance and the ability to have more reach is important.
+Shotguns intended for all-round hunting are a compromise, but a 72 to 74 cm barrel pump-action 12-gauge shotgun with a modified choke can serve admirably for use as one gun intended for general all-round hunting of small-game such as quails, rabbits, pheasants, doves, and squirrels in semi-open wooded or farmland areas in many parts of the eastern U.S. (Kentucky, Indiana, Tennessee) where dense brush is less of a hindrance and the ability to have more reach is important.
 For hunting in dense brush, shorter barrel lengths are often preferred when hunting the same types of game.

 Caliber conversion sleeves

 Shotguns are well suited for the use of caliber conversion sleeves, allowing most single- and double-barrel shotguns to fire a wide range of ammunition.
 The X Caliber system consists of eight adapter sleeves that allow the 12-gauge models to fire: .380 ACP, 9mm Luger, .38 Special, .357 Magnum, .40 S&W, .44 Special, .44 Magnum, .45 ACP, .45 Long Colt, .410 gauge and 20-gauge ammunition.
-The X caliber 12-gauge adapter sleeves also come in .22 Long Rifle, .223 Remington, 7.62x39mm and .308 Winchester as well.
 They even make four adapter sleeves that allow the 20-gauge models to fire: 9mm Luger, .38 Special, .357 Magnum, .45 ACP, .45 Long Colt, and .410 gauge ammunition.